-- Rot, mold, and animal damage as causes of a roof leak are not covered.
-They indicate a problem that occurred over long periods of time, not immediate perils.
+- Rot, mold and animal damage as causes of a roof leak are not covered

-- Damage to your roof due to flood, hurricane, or earthquake is not covered under a standard home insurance policy.
-If a leak occurs due to a hurricane, it is excluded from the regular wind peril coverage in your home insurance.
+- Damage to your roof due to flood, hurricane or earthquake.
 Coverage for these three peril types may be gained through separate insurance policies.

 If you have to file a home insurance claim for a roof leak, it can be one more stressful process along with all the other issues you're taking care of because of the roof.
 Taking a step-by-step approach can ease your mind in this trying time: